kwruntime/core/README.md

 ## Installation

 Just now, you can install with node.
-This generate executable files (.cmd on windows) and set the PATH.
+This generate executable files (.cmd on windows) and sets the **PATH** environment variable.

 ```bash
 > git clone https://github.com/kwruntime/core kwruntime